What If More than One Person Claims the Same Dependent?

 There are situations, such as in the case of divorced parents, where a child may be claimed as a dependent by more than one person.
 Generally, only one person (or married couple filing jointly) may receive the tax benefits derived from claiming any one dependent.

-These tax benefits include the dependency exemption, the Earned Income Credit, the Child Tax Credit, the Child and Dependent Care Credit, the Head of Household filing status, and the exclusion for employer-provided child care benefits.
+These tax benefits include the dependency exemption, the Earned Income Tax Credit, the Child Tax Credit, the Child and Dependent Care Tax Credit, the Head of Household tax return filing status, and the exclusion for employer-provided child care benefits.

 Find out how to claim dependents

 Can Two or More People (such as Divorced Parents) Claim the Same Child as a Dependent?

 There may be an exception when the splitting of tax benefits for a dependent is detailed in a legal divorce decree.
 If you have such a decree, you will need to file your tax return on paper and attach the relevant pages of the divorce decree, including the first page and the signature page.

-Has your efiled tax return come back rejected because someone else (such as an ex-spouse, grandparents, or another taxpayer) claimed your child as their dependent on their tax return?
+Has your efiled tax return come back rejected because someone else (such as an ex-spouse, grandparent, or another taxpayer) claimed your child as their dependent on their tax return?
 If you efile your tax return and someone has already claimed your dependent, the IRS will reject your return.
 This does not necessarily mean that you do not have the right to claim the dependent, but the IRS systems cannot apply the tiebreaker rules on an electronically filed return.
 If this is the case, you will need to mail your tax return to the IRS.
 If you prepare your return on efile.com, you can just print a completed copy from your account and mail it to the IRS to file it.
 The IRS will then be able to apply the tiebreaker rules.

 If your efiled return was rejected, but you believe the dependent qualifies as your dependent: